80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent short, harsh, and sharp noises

-Example sentence He turned on the radio but it started to crackle.
+Example in a sentence He turned on the radio but it started to crackle.

 23. Crash